 “Over 70% [of general practitioners responding to a survey]thought that hypnotherapy may have a role in the management of patients with IBS; though the majority (68%) felt that this should not be offered by general practitioners.
 84% felt that this should be offered by qualified hypnotherapist, with 40% feeling that this should be offered outside the health service.”

 Gillets Surgery, Deanland Road, Balcome, West Sussex, UK

 Use Hypnosis to Fight Stress and Get Relief from IBS—Fast!

 Don’t suffer from the pain, discomfort and embarrassment that comes with IBS any longer.
 Use hypnotherapy to reduce your stress and take control of your health and your life.

-The next step is to call us at 416-556-4068 (in Toronto) or 1-888-HYPNO-24 (toll-free in the U.S. and Canada) to schedule a free initial consultation online through video conferencing or at our office in downtown Toronto (when open) or through videoconferencing anywhere in the world.
+The next step is to call us at 416-556-4068 (in Toronto) or 1-888-HYPNO-24 (toll-free in the U.S. and Canada) to schedule a free initial consultation online through video conferencing or at our office in downtown Toronto.
 This one-hour meeting allows you to:

 - Get the information that you need about how hypnosis works, what makes us different, and how we’re able to help you.

 - Do a standardized suggestibility assessment, so that we can objectively predict how well hypnosis will work for you.